jlin157/Palladium-price-prediction/README.md

 # Palladium-price-prediction
+Analyze the correlation between Palladium, platinum and nickel.

+Analyze the correlation between Palladium and World Vehicle Production by finding the break point with segmented regression

-Built Keras LSTM, Sklearn Lienar regression and Decision tree to predict Palladium price
+Built Keras LSTM model, Sklearn Lienar regression and Decision tree models to predict Palladium prices